Skip to main content

 Course Outline

 Our MSc Applied Environmental Geoscience programme will provide you with comprehensive training in the theory and practice of environmental geoscience.
-Established in 2017, in consultation with industry and government agencies, our Geology programme was established by the School of Biological, Earth and Environmental Sciences (BEES) in order to address a skills shortage identified in the environmental geoscience sector in Ireland.
+Established in 2017, in consultation with industry and government agencies, our geoscience programme was established by the School of Biological, Earth and Environmental Sciences (BEES) in order to address a skills shortage identified in the environmental geoscience sector in Ireland.

-Our course also offers a unique opportunity for international students to gain EU-based work experience whilst studying for their Masters.
+Our course also offers a unique opportunity for international students to gain an EU-based work experience whilst studying for their Masters.

 The course is delivered in two parts.